MicrosoftDocs/dynamics365smb-docs/business-central/faqs-sales-order-taker-agent.md

   The agent seeks user intervention in specific situations, such as preparing outbound communications or providing business review and approval for key operations.

   Business Central maintains full transparency and provides control over changes made by the agent.
 The agent brings humans in the loop when their attention is required by issuing in-product notifications that are displayed on the role center.
-For example, a notification happens before any outbound e-mail communications, such as sending a final sales quote or an order to a customer, when the agent needs more details to get unblocked, or when approval for important changes.
+For example, a notification occurs before any outbound e-mail communications to a customer, when the agent needs more details to get unblocked, or when approval for important changes.

   For each task performed by the agent, users get a detailed timeline that shows the key steps taken by the agent and human users, including the e-mail conversation.
 Users can review this information and update the values and actions the agent suggested if needed.
 Business Central can also display the reasoning used by the agent and citations that led to a suggested value.